 - 1 large egg

 - 1 3/4 cups (235 g) all purpose flour

 - 1 2/3 cups (400 ml) milk

 - 2 1/2 teaspoons unsweetened cocoa powder

-- sunflower oil for cooking
+- sunflower oil, for cooking

-- about 8 tablespoons Nutella
+- 8 tablespoons Nutella

 - Lastly whisk in the cocoa powder and ground coffee.
 Set aside.

 - Add a few drops of oil to a non stick pan set over medium-high heat.
 Add about 1/2 cup of batter per crepe and quickly swirl the pan so that the batter evenly and thinly coats the bottom of the pan.
 Cook for about 30-60 seconds or until the edges are golden brown and the top of the crepe doesn't look completely raw anymore.

 - Fip the crepe with a spatula.
 Cook for another 30-60 seconds and transfer to a plate.
 Continue with the rest of the batter.
 Add 1/2 teaspoon of oil to the pan when needed.